Poll Worker FAQ

 When will I be paid for working on Election Day?

-You will receive a check in the mail approximately three weeks after the election.
+You will be paid by direct deposit approximately three weeks after the election.

 Why do you need to know my political party?

 The state requires party balance at all polling sites.
-We staff an equal number of Democratic and Republican poll workers at each site.
+We attempt to staff an equal number of Republican and Democratic poll workers at each site.